-Buddy Bear Trust £25,000 Partnering with the Buddy Bear Trust School in Dungannon which provides conductive education and support for children suffering from cerebral palsy and other motor disorders.
-NI Hospice £100,000 Supporting Northern Ireland Hospice's Home from Home bed/cot service which provides a bed and care for children suffering from cancer, and specifically aims to address the difficulties families face when travelling long distances with a sick child for specialist care.
-Supporting Frontline Hospice Nurses During Covid-19 NICFC - £50,000 Funding Daisy Lodge, a respite facility in Co Down for children with cancer, and their families.
+Buddy Bear Trust £100,000 Partnering with the Buddy Bear Trust School in Dungannon which provides conductive education and support for children suffering from cerebral palsy and other motor disorders in support of its Lifetime of Difference (phase 2) project.
+NI Hospice £50,000 Supporting Northern Ireland Hospice's Home from Home bed/cot service which provides a bed and care for children suffering from cancer, and specifically aims to address the difficulties families face when travelling long distances with a sick child for specialist care.
+NICFC - £50,000 Funding Daisy Lodge, a respite facility in Co Down for children with cancer, and their families.
+Go Kids Go £2,000 Supporting Go Kids Go in its provision of wheelchair skills workshops in Northern Ireland for local children who are physically disabled and who are wheelchair users.
+Friends of Parkview Special School £2,530 Assisted Friends of Parkview Special Needs School in Lisburn, Northern Ireland with its recent summer activity scheme.
+Friends of the Cancer Centre £70,000 Supporting Friends of the Cancer Centre to fund an additional clinical nurse specialist and also in support of its financial grant programme which seeks to mitigate some of the potential financial impacts on patients receiving cancer treatment.